bookwyrm-social/documentation/content/using_bookwyrm/shelves.md

 ### On multiple custom shelves

 As opposed to the built-in reading status shelves, a book can be on multiple custom shelves at once.
+It could also be on a reading status shelf at the same time as one or more custom shelves, or just on a custom shelf.

 ## Editing shelf descriptions

-You can add a description to any shelf by selecting the shelfs tab and then 'Edit shelf'.
+You can add a description to any shelf by selecting the shelf and then 'Edit shelf'.

 ## Filtering your books

-Currently, the only available filter is by keyword, which searches against the books title and author.
+Currently, the only available filter is by keyword, which searches against the title and author.

 ## Shelf Privacy